dacadeorg/tutorials/ICP/icp-azle-development-101/content/icp-azle-development-101.md

 The function returns a `Result` type, which can hold either a value or an error.
 In this case, we're returning a vector of messages (`Vec<Message>`) on successful execution, or a string error message if something goes wrong."

+**Note: We do not need to use the Result wrapper to return the response.
+We use it here just to maintain consistency accross the implementation.**

 ### 2.7 Creating the Get Message Function

 The next step involves creating a function to retrieve a specific message using its unique identifier (ID).
-Add the following code to your `index.ts` file:
+Add the following code to your `index.ts` file below the `getMessages` function:

 ```JavaScript
 $query;